It’s no secret that you should be eating vegetables. All vegetables, in moderation, come jam-packed with loads of vitamins and minerals.

 These vegetables are some of the best for a keto diet:

-It contains a whopping three grams per cup.
+Kale contains a whopping three grams of protein per cup.
 That’s a lot for a leafy vegetable!
 Because protein is crucial for keto, kale is an ideal vegetable.
 It is an especially good choice for keto vegetarians.

 Kale also contains vitamin A, C, and K.